The universal category $\mathcal{O}$ and the Gelfand-Graev action: Twisted D-Modules are the Derived Category of their Heart

-We fix some $(W, \cdot)$-antidominant regular $\lambda \in \LTd(k)$.
-We now show in \cref{N Invariant Twisted D Modules on Flag Variety Is Derived Category of Heart Proposition} that $\D(G/_{\lambda}B)^N$ is the derived category of its heart.
+Fix some $\mu \in \LTd(k)$, and let $\lambda \in \LTd(k)$ denote some regular antidominant weight in $\mu + \characterlatticeforT$.
+In this appendix, we prove that is the unbounded derived category of its heart.
 Here, by derived category, we mean the canonical DG structure on the derived category of its heart in the sense of \cite[Definition 1.3.5.8]{LuHA}.
 To define the (unbounded) derived category of an abelian category $\mathcal{A}$ in this sense, we must first argue that $\mathcal{A}$ is a Grothendieck abelian category.

 \begin{Lemma} The category $\D(G/_{\lambda}B)^{N, \heartsuit}$ is a Grothendieck abelian category. \end{Lemma}